sevenzing/hack-a-ton/README.md

 It can be useful for some developers who need to make just few requests and this payment method more comfortable for them.

 ### What we have done:
-We developed sservice for paying for each request you made to node.
+We developed service for paying for each request you made to node.

 We use telegram bot as an interface for registration and payment, backend js server for opening payment channels and saving data, balancer for capturing traffic to node.